Hillary Clinton Excuses Put Out To Pasture Via Jaw-Dropping Words From Beloved Colleague [Opinion]

 This is what Schumer told the Washington Post this weekend and it has raised some eyebrows and dropped some jaws since news of this hit the masses.
 It is not known how Hillary is taking this, after all, she believes the election loss was not hers to own.
 Now she is hearing from a close colleague that the blame is hers to shoulder.
 This was a big weekend for the Democratic Party as they rolled out their new message, which some equated to a “Papa John’s Pizza commercial.”

 Schumer has just contradicted everything that Hillary’s said about the election loss.
-She blamed it on Comey, the Russians and anyone else that stood still long enough.
+She blamed it on Comey, the Russians, and anyone else that stood still long enough.
 What Schumer was pushing out there this weekend was that Hillary didn’t have a message, she was running on not being Donald Trump.
 Did she believe she would win, even if the win was only a consolation prize for not being Donald Trump?
 She is a woman who seemed to believe that the nation would never put Trump into office.
 She was proven wrong if that was indeed her train of thought.

 #Schumer Takes Aim at #Clinton: Don’t Blame #Russia or #Comey, “Blame Yourself!”: https://t.co/MZsQwDn2jq @Slate @SenSchumer @HillaryClinton pic.twitter.com/YIJ18Yescg